ChaitanyaDubz24/Chaitanya-C-And-Python-Projects-And-Codes-CS50x-/engineering-solidworks-designs/README.md

 ## Contents

-1. **Rocketry Part** — a component modeled for rocketry work.
+1. **Rocketry Part**: a component modeled for rocketry work.
-2. **Engineering Part** — a standalone engineering part.
+2. **Engineering Part**: a standalone engineering part.
-3. **Keychain** — a full keychain shown as a breakdown of its separate parts, followed by the complete assembly.
+3. **Keychain**: a full keychain shown as a breakdown of its separate parts, followed by the complete assembly.